 The U.S. government and the Department of Defense continue to invest heavily in growing the nation’s cybersecurity workforce.
 Because of this, our curriculum has been tailored to the recommendations of the National Security Agency and the Department of Homeland Security to make graduates of this program into capable leaders to navigate tomorrow’s threats to cyber intelligence and security.
 As a member of Cyberwatch West, our program will ensure that the quality of the curriculum and teaching materials remain current and are following best practices for rigor and assessment.

 Upon completing the degree program, students will have acquired advanced skills placing them at the forefront of cyber intelligence and security.
 These skills include:

-Embry-Riddle Aeronautical University, the College of Security and Intelligence, and the Department of Cyber Intelligence and Security all pursue the utmost standard of security, integrity, and trust so that we can provide our students with the highest quality education and training available anywhere in the world.
+Embry-Riddle Aeronautical University, the College of Business, Security and Intelligence, and the Department of Cyber Intelligence and Security all pursue the utmost standard of security, integrity, and trust so that we can provide our students with the highest quality education and training available anywhere in the world.

 Students graduating with a Bachelor of Science in Cyber Intelligence and Security students have been employed in leading companies or government agencies within months of graduation.
 We are convinced that graduates of the master’s program will experience the same level of success.

 The faculty and curriculum are balanced between academic and professional training.
 Many of our faculty members are scholars with doctoral degrees and active research agendas, while others bring decades of experience as intelligence and security professionals in the government and/or private sector.

 Embry-Riddle is a founding member of the Arizona Cyber Threat Response Alliance (ACTRA), a threat intelligence and information sharing and analysis organization that has become a model across the nation.

 The Cyber Intelligence and Security advisory board includes industry, government, and academic members.
 The members will assure that academic and training programs are created and improved in response to real needs in the ever-changing corporate and public environment.